PACRA Maintains Stability Rating of NBP Government Securities Liquid Fund

 |Rating Type||Stability Rating|

-Going forward, the fund intends to reduce its exposure in government securities and increase in bank deposits rated 'AAA'.
-Material changes in the fund's asset allocation strategy, impacting its credit quality and/or exposure to interest rate risk, would affect the rating.
+Going forward, material changes in the Fund's asset allocation strategy, impacting its credit quality and/or exposure to interest rate risk, would affect the rating.

 NBP Fund Management Limited (or the "Company"), established in 2005, is licensed by Securities and Exchange Commission (SECP) to carry out asset management and investment advisory business.
 National Bank of Pakistan is the largest shareholder of the company with a stake of ~54%.
 In 2019, Baltoro Growth Fund has acquired the entire 36% stake of Alexandra Fund Management Private Limited in the Company.
 Baltoro Capital is a Pakistan focused private equity firm.
 Baltoro Capital has made investments in the pharmaceutical, renewable energy and financial services sectors in Pakistan.
 It is actively deploying its funds in businesses positioned to achieve extraordinary growth.
 The CEO of NBP Fund Management Limited, Dr. Amjad Waheed, CFA and family also holds a 10% stake in the company.

-The Company’s nine-member board comprises the CEO, three representatives of National Bank of Pakistan, two representatives of Baltoro Growth Fund and three independent directors.
-With overall assets under management of PKR 126,853mln at end Jun'20, the Company is currently managing a diversified fund slate of twenty seven open-end funds and two voluntary pension schemes under twelve different categories.
+The Company’s nine-member Board of Directors includes three independent directors and the CEO.
+With overall assets under management of PKR 177,186mln at end-Jun'22, the Company is currently managing a diversified fund slate of twenty five open-end mutual funds, two voluntary pension schemes and one Exchange Traded Fund.